javipmontes/Programming4DS/README.md

         PortfolioAllocation.py: this python files contains the code for generating the different asset combination for each portfolio.
-        ReturnAnalysis.ipynb: this jupyter notebook contains the data analysis performed for the return performance README.md
+        ReturnAnalysis.ipynb: this jupyter notebook contains the data analysis performed for the return performance ReturnRiskAnalysis.ipynb: this jupyter notebook contains the data analysis performed for the return vs risk performance
+    README.md
     requirement.txt: this file provides a list of the packages that are needed for the user to run the code.